felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 ### Authentic

-Digital emblems must be *authentic*, i.e., a digital emblem only marks assets that *truly enjoy IHL protection*.
+Digital emblems must be *authentic*, i.e., a digital emblem only marks assets that are used to provide medical services or conduct humanitarian operations.
 If it were not authentic, verifiers would risk that their lawful, i.e., unprotected, targets could avert attacks by displaying fraudulent emblems, and verifiers would again not inspect emblems.

 ### Decentralized Trust Model